zwang695/alexa-skills-list/skills/B01EMPJZE0/README.md

 To use the LDS Fun Facts skill, try saying...

+* *Alexa, open church facts*

 * *Alexa, ask church facts for a fact*

-* *Alexa, ask church facts for an LDS fact*

 * *Alexa, ask church facts for a fun fact*

 Use Alexa to learn fun and interesting facts about the Church of Jesus Christ of Latter-day Saints (aka LDS or Mormon church) and it's members.
-Once you have enabled the skill, simply say "Alexa, ask church facts to tell me a fact" and she will do just that.
+Once you have enabled the skill, simply say "Alexa, open church facts" and she will read you a fact.

 Impress your friends and family with your vast knowledge of obscure and interesting facts and trivia about The Church of Jesus Christ of Latter-day Saints.